toxeek/docker/README.md

 Role Variables
 --------------

-there is one variable for the system that will be added to the docker group we create in the role.
+there is one variable for the system user that will be added to the docker group we create in the role.
 This variable is named system_user.

 Dependencies
 ------------